-- ★ Support VA workforce improvements: Despite sustained efforts, VA continues to face a workforce shortage and high turnover rates, resulting in longer wait times and disjointed care for veterans.
-Support policies that allow VA to recruit and retain high-quality talent to improve veterans' experience at VA and improve health outcomes. - ★ Improve case coordination services: While the number of Service members catastrophically injured in service has decreased in recent years, the needs of severely injured Service members and veterans have not diminished over time and will, in many cases, grow.
+- ★ Support VA workforce improvements: Support policies that allow VA to recruit and retain high-quality talent to improve veterans' experiences at VA and improve health outcomes. - ★ Improve case coordination services: While the number of Service members catastrophically injured in service has decreased in recent years, the needs of severely injured Service members and veterans have not diminished over time and will, in many cases, grow.
 Support policies to help these individuals navigate the health system and promote a broad community effort to address overlapping resources and nonuniform availability of federal, state, and local resources. - ★ Electronic health record and infrastructure modernization: As VA's health system continues to care for millions of veterans and aspires to serve even more, its information systems and brick-and-mortar facilities must be fully optimized to deliver the best care possible.
 Congressional oversight of these processes is essential.